2019 Keynote Speakers announced

 Meet the three Keynote Speakers headlining the inaugural Global Table and Seeds&Chips – The Global Food Innovation Summit.

 Global Table and Seeds&Chips – The Global Food Innovation Summit are thrilled to present the keynote speakers for the inaugural event in Melbourne this September: three global leaders in the areas of food innovation, agribusiness, climate change and sustainability.
-Each bring a very different perspective to the event, but all are leading thinkers on the major issues that face our food systems.
+Each brings a very different perspective to the event, but all are leading thinkers on the major issues that face our food systems.

 John F. Kerry, 68th US Secretary of State